pagkly/Zed/Investopedia4/Target Markets What Everyone Should Know.md

 As a company’s product sales grow, it may also expand its target market internationally.
 International expansion allows a company to reach a broader subset of its target market in different regions of the world.

-In addition to international expansion, a company may also find its domestic target market expands as its products gain more traction in the marketplace.
+In addition to international expansion, a company may also find its domestic target market expands as its products [[Gain|gain]] more traction in the marketplace.
 Expanding and growing target markets are all the more reason for companies to monitor their sales and customer preferences for evolving revenue opportunities.